Capturing computational environments

 What are Virtual Environments?

-By default when you use pip to install a package it will be installed in Python’s base environment, and so using pip alone will result in different projects sharing the same space.
+By default when you use pip to install a package it will be installed in Python’s base environment, and so using pip alone for multiple projects will result in their dependencies sharing the same space.

 Discussion